CSR

 7. OTHER

-Be careful not to confuse the ribbon with the green dot which is shown on the waste management policy.
-Banned in France since 01/01/2022 because of the confusion it caused regarding the sorting rule.
+Be careful not to confuse the ribbon with the green dot, which is used in waste management policy.
+The green dot has been banned in France since January 1, 2022, due to the confusion it caused regarding recycling rules.

 rPET

-The RPET (Recycled Polyethylene Terephthalate) acronym is affixed to products made from recycled water bottles.
-With the aim of circular economy and energy, this recycled material helps limit greenhouse gas emissions.
+The RPET (Recycled Polyethylene Terephthalate) label is affixed to products made from recycled water bottles.
+With the aim of promoting a circular economy and energy conservation, this recycled material helps to limit greenhouse gas emissions.

-Promotional items such as stuffed animals , pens and other supplies can be made from rPET.
+Promotional items such as plush toys , pens and other supplies can be made from rPET.

 TRIMAN

-It concerns all products on the market that can be recycled.
-The Triman aims to inform the consumer about the sorting instructions associated with the product.
-Please note, Law No. 2020105, relating to the fight against waste and the circular economy, establishes the affixing of TRIMAN signage and sorting information on certain products.
+It applies to all products on the market that can be recycled.
+The Triman logo aims to inform consumers about the recycling instructions associated with the product.
+It should be noted that Law No. 2020105, concerning the fight against waste and the circular economy, mandates the display of the TRIMAN logo and recycling information on certain products.

-Indeed, decree n°2021-835 of June 29, 2021 relating to consumer information on the rule for sorting waste from products subject to the principle of extended producer responsibility informs that the TRIMAN pictogram must be present on the products , packaging or in other documents supplied with the product.
+Indeed, decree no. 2021-835 of June 29, 2021 relating to consumer information on the sorting rule for waste from products subject to the principle of extended producer responsibility informs that the TRIMAN pictogram must be present on products, packaging or in other documents provided with the product.

-For the creation of advertising objects, these elements can be considered in an approach of environmental awareness.
+For the creation of promotional items, these elements can be considered within an approach of environmental awareness.

 -Standard size 10 mm